MichalBrylka/michalbrylka.github.io/content/posts/generic-math-matrix/index.md

     /*...*/
     public unsafe TNumber Sum()
     {
-        //"Zero" also seems more natural in that context as opposed to "AdditiveIdentity" var result = TNumber.Zero;
+        //"Zero" also looks more natural in that context as opposed to "AdditiveIdentity" var result = TNumber.Zero;
         fixed (TNumber* pData = _data)
         {